supravatm/supravatm.github.io/index.md

 ---
 ## About Me:

-I am **Vaibhav Vikas**, a software developer from **NIT Trichy, India**.
-I have a great experience in Python, Go, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.
+I am **Supravat Mondal**, a software developer from **Vidyasagar University, India**.
+I have a great experience in Adobe Commerce and Backend Technologies including Machine Learning.
 I like to explore technologies and keep on developing new projects.

-I am currently a **Software Developer Engineer** at **Open Financial Technologies Pvt.
-Ltd.** (Bengaluru, Karnataka), where I am working on [Zwitch](https://www.zwitch.io/).
+I am currently a **Software Developer Engineer** at **.** (Kolkata), where I am working on [Tech Mahindra](https://www.techmahindra.com/en-in/).

 I developed a keen interest in Machine Learning so I have started studying and implementing different algorithms and analysing various datasets and started competitions on Kaggle.